Home » Training for QuickBooks – List of Primary Classes » Controlling Costs with Purchase Orders (2140/Level 2)

 Controlling Costs with Purchase Orders (2140/Level 2)

-Diane Gilson: Welcome, this is Diane Gilson and today we’re talking about speed, accuracy, and control using your purchase orders.
+Diane Gilson: Welcome.
+This is Diane Gilson.
+Today, we’re talking about speed, accuracy, and control when using your purchase orders.
 So, the one thing that I thought about where is it that you would want speed, accuracy, and control in the rest of your life, and that would be if you’re out driving a race car.
-Now I haven’t done a lot of that race car driving, but I’ll tell you what, if I was in one I would want all of those things in place,… probably accuracy and control first and then I’d go for the speed.
+Now, I haven’t done a lot of that race car driving, but I’ll tell you what, if I was in one, I would want all of those things in place.
+Probably accuracy and control first, and then I’d go for the speed.
 It seemed like a good analogy at the time when I put this together.

 • Or "We got the bid from the supplier, that’s enough."
 I got a quote from the supplier, well what we’ll talk about is that that may be great for the supplier who’s given you the bid, but purchase orders could do a lot to protect you as a purchaser, and we’ll talk about that.